-Singapore's population is mostly comprised of three ethnic groups: Chinese, Malay and Indian.
-Consequently, this cultural diversity produces a colourful collection of traditions, holidays and customs that expats are sure to become enamoured with.
+Singapore's population is mostly composed of three ethnic groups: Chinese, Malay and Indian.
+This cultural diversity produces a colourful collection of traditions, holidays and customs that expats are sure to become enamoured with.

-Although the culture shock is minimal, there may be some situations that new arrivals in Singapore will be unfamiliar with.
+Although the culture shock in Singapore is minor, there may be some situations that new arrivals in the city-state will be unfamiliar with.
 In such cases, they shouldn't hesitate to ask someone for advice, as most Singaporeans will be eager, and even proud, to help.

 A surefire way for expats to get over any potential culture shock is to immerse themselves in the city's culture and start discovering all that Singapore has to offer – there certainly is plenty to experience in the Little Red Dot.